Commissioning and COVID-19: Legal and policy context

 - Equality Act 2010, including duties to make reasonable adjustments, the Public Sector Equality Duty and duties towards people with protected characteristics

 - Human Rights Act 1998 – Local authorities will remain under a duty to meet needs where failure to do so would breach an individual’s human rights under the European Convention on Human Rights.

-Local authorities must follow a staged decision-making process before adopting the easements.
-This must involve the Director of Adult Social Services, the Principal Social Worker and the lead member.
-The LA must formally notify the Department of Health and Social Care (DHSC) and must also publish and notify local residents, if they apply the easements.
+Local authorities were required to follow a staged decision-making process before adopting the easements.
+This was to include the Director of Adult Social Services, the Principal Social Worker and the lead member.
+The local authority was required to formally notify the Department of Health and Social Care (DHSC) and publish and notify local residents, if they applied the easements.

-The principles governing the use of powers require that the needs and wellbeing of individuals should be central to decision making; respecting the principles of personalisation and co-production as underpinned by Think Local, Act Personal (TLAP) commitment to the Making it Real ‘I statements’.
-Local authorities should observe the Ethical Framework for Adult Social Care and its eight principles of:
+The principles governing the use of powers required that the needs and wellbeing of individuals should remain central to decision making; respecting the principles of personalisation and co-production as underpinned by Think Local Act Personal (TLAP) commitment to the Making it Real ‘I statements’.
+Local authorities should have continued to observe the Ethical Framework for Adult Social Care and its eight principles of:

 - minimising harm

 Easements were used by only eight of the 152 councils and are no longer available.